- Newport. before departure.

 - Modern sailboats have many conveniences but also drawbacks.

-- One is the over sophistication in the area of sail handling.
-One example is the roller- furler boom which unrolled by itself while on the wind.
-The breeze was moderate but I can imagine what could have been a disaster in stormy weather.
-One instance, for example, approaching Charleston we were aware of coming heavy squalls.
+- One is the over-sophistication in the area of sail handling.
+One example is the roller- furler boom, which unrolls by itself while on the wind.
+The breeze was moderate, but I can imagine what could have been a disaster in stormy weather.
+One instance, for example, approaching Charleston, we were aware of coming heavy squalls.
 Fortunately, under power and already inside the very long channel, we were hit by 40 knots of wind and heavy rain.
-Visibility was not to bad and therefore we make out the markers as we went along.
+Visibility was not too bad, and therefore we made out the markers as we went along.
 Earlier and under an unfurling sail, it would have been another story.
-Also sometimes in the middle of the trip the headsail dropped, the strap at the top having unleashed itself.
-Not so much of a problem except that with over one hundred feet of the mast length, it became prudent to wait for calmer seas before sending someone to the masthead.
+Also, sometimes in the middle of the trip, the headsail dropped, the strap at the top having unleashed itself.
+Not so much of a problem except that with over one hundred feet of mast length, it became prudent to wait for calmer seas before sending someone to the masthead.

 - The electronic world has invaded boats with marvelous technology.
-I like radar, I like chart plotter and a few other things. - But again we found a vulnerability with the autopilot tripping for the last 24 hours; the continuous watching of gauges; be the black and grey water for four bathrooms with separate showers; or checking the engine room for the alternator going too hot.
+I like radar, I like a chart plotter, and a few other things. - But again, we found a vulnerability with the autopilot tripping for the last 24 hours; the continuous watching of gauges; being the black and grey water for four bathrooms with separate showers; or checking the engine room for the alternator going too hot.
 Lots of systems make the kiss concept goodbye.
-Of course, this is what it is in the public eye and the more the better it seems.
+Of course, this is what it is in the public eye, and the more the better it seems.

-I enjoy very much deliveries, putting time in a capsule and always learning.
+I enjoy deliveries very much, putting time in a capsule, and always learning.

 - A little side story: